Thursday, June 4, 2020

 In literature, these hubs have also occurred at various times and places, including the Romantic poets in England in the early 1800s, the Harlem Renaissance in the 1930s, the Beat Generation in New York and San Francisco in the 1950s.
 Why does a particular place and time spawn so many major artists, and other times not, even in the same location?

 I think part of the magic formula is that a community of artists is willing to shape work to make it accessible to a large audience, and that their work meets a particular need at a particular time.
-At the other end of the equation, there have to be people who appreciate and support a specific art at a given time.
+At the other end of the equation, there have to be people who appreciate and support a specific art at a given time and place.

 Florence during the Renaissance was a global center of finance and trade.
 Families such as the Medici built powerful banking empires.
 But not every banking empire has spawned painting, sculpture, and architecture like the Medici did in the Renaissance.
 After the otherworldly focus of much medieval visual art, there was also a collective need in the late 1400s for a culture that celebrated worldly beauty.
 To quote a renowned poem by Lorenzo de’ Medici himself: